iamrudra69/RuV-Multitool/README.md

 ### Requirements

 - Python 3.8 or higher
-- OS: Windows, Linux, macOS (Windows recommended for full prank support)
+- OS: Windows (Windows 11 recommended for Best UI and Experience)

 ### Steps